boginw/P5/report/2 Iteration 1/Gearing test.md

 The distance between the markers is chosen is 200 cm, as this distance is deemed reasonable for the car to recognize a speed sign within.

 #### Results
-First, the time it took for the car to drive the distance is calculated in @eq:TimeElapsed:

 The speed is calculated by dividing the time elapsed by the distance driven, which was a constant of 2 meters.